SteeltoeOSS/Documentation/api/v4/configuration/config-server-provider.md

 ```

 The following table describes all the settings that can be used to configure the behavior of the provider.
-All settings should start with `Spring:Cloud:Config:`.
+Each key must be prefixed with `Spring:Cloud:Config:`.

 | Key | Description | Default |
 | --- | ----------- | ------- |